 CLOSE SEARCH

-It is always important to check the terms of any written agreement in place.
+Your starting point is always to check the terms of any written agreement in place.
 Many contracts have clear provisions about the consequences of specific breaches and often also include processes to be followed in the event of breach.

 It is entirely possible to have a situation where 1 party is in breach of contract but the other party then responds in the wrong way and ends up in breach of contract themselves.

-• Material, fundamental or repudiatory breach - significantly impacts the contract's purpose or sometimes described as going to then heart of the contract, leading to the party not in breach having the option but not the obligation, to terminate the agreement.
+Material, fundamental or repudiatory breach - significantly impacts the contract's purpose or sometimes described as going to the heart of the contract, leading to the party not in breach having the option but not the obligation, to terminate the agreement.

-• Termination - where the breach is a fundamental breach, the option You can terminate the contract and walk away from it.
+Termination - where the breach is a fundamental or repudiatory breach, you may have the option to terminate the contract and walk away from it.
+This is often not as straightforward as it seems legally, especially if the breach is not expressly defined as a repudiatory breach in the contract..

-• Injunction - a court order preventing the other party from continuing their breach or compelling them to take action.
-Injunctions are not a standard remedy, are difficult to obtain and expensive applications.
+Injunction - a court order preventing the other party from continuing their breach or compelling them to take action.
+Injunctions are not a standard remedy, are difficult to obtain and are expensive and risky applications.

 This often involves calculating the difference between the value of the promised performance and the actual value received.